 This policy is a component of the district's responsibility to create and maintain a safe, civil, respectful and inclusive learning community and will be implemented in conjunction with comprehensive training of staff and volunteers.
 Specific training requirements are included in the accompanying procedure.
-The superintendent will appoint a primary contact to receive copies of all formal and informal complaints activities, in order to provide these students with an equal opportunity for learning and achievement.

-and ensure policy implementation.
-The name and contact information for the compliance officer will be communicated throughout the district.
-The district HIB compliance officer will participate in at least one mandatory training opportunity offered by OSPI.
+The superintendent will appoint a primary contact to receive copies of all formal and informal complaints and ensure policy implementation.
+The name and contact information for the Gender-Inclusive Schools Coordinator will be communicated throughout the district.
+The district Gender-Inclusive Schools Coordinator will participate in at least one mandatory training opportunity offered by OSPI.